department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/family-members.md

 ### Can I get educational and vocational counseling services provided by VR&amp;E (also called Chapter 36)?

-You may be eligible for educational and vocational counseling if you're:
+You may be eligible for educational and vocational counseling if **both of the following are true for you**:

-- The dependent of a Veteran, **and**
+- You're the dependent of a Veteran, **and**
-- Eligible for a VA education benefit, including:
+- You're eligible for a VA education benefit, including:
   - [The Post-9/11 GI Bill (Chapter 33)](/education/gi-bill/post-9-11/)
   - [The Montgomery GI Bill Active Duty (MGIB-AD, Chapter 30)](/education/gi-bill/montgomery-active-duty/)
   - [The Montgomery GI Bill Selected Reserve (MGIB-SR, Chapter 1606)](/education/gi-bill/montgomery-selected-reserve/)